All versions of Amiga Forever and C64 Forever use a common directory structure

 developers of UAE and Fellow.
 The result

-is a unified directory structure for items like ROMs, ADFs, hardfiles (which
+is a unified directory structure for items like ROMs, ADFs and hardfiles, so

-that shared system files can be used by different emulators or
+that shared system files can be used by different titles and emulators.

 The following are some of the directories and files

 with Amiga Forever and C64 Forever: